Preprocessing

 3. Expand macros

-What are comments, and why does the preprocessor remove them?
+What are comments and why preprocessor removes them?

 For example, the following program has two comments (starting with //):